Jason Woodward: Hurricanes

 June 2014, Woodward joined the Hurricanes after signing a two-year deal to return to his home franchise.
 The then 24-year-old returned to Wellington at the end of the 2014 Super Rugby competition ending a two-season stint with the Melbourne Rebels.
 Woodward's Super Rugby season would be soon over after he broke his ankle playing club rugby in Wellington.
 He suffered the injury when he was caught between two defenders while playing at centre for club side Upper Hutt against Oriental Rongotai at the Polo Ground in Miramar.
 Woodward had been used only sparingly by the Hurricanes throughout the 2015 season with just three appearances, but had been in good form since starting the opening two matches in South Africa against the Lions and Bulls.
 With Nehe Milner-Skudder and James Marshall also used at fullback, Woodward's only other appearance had been against his former team the Rebels at Westpac Stadium in round seven.

 Bristol Rugby

-On 12 September 2016 it was announced that Woodward had signed a two-year deal with Aviva Premiership club Bristol Rugby.
+On 12 September 2016 it was announced that Woodward had signed a two-year deal with Premiership Rugby club Bristol.

 Gloucester Rugby

-Following Bristol Rugby's relegation at the end of the 2016-17 Aviva Premiership season it was reported Woodward had a relegation clause in his contract, which was reported to be activated by Gloucester Rugby, where Woodward would link up with some of his former Hartpury College friends.
+Following Bristol Rugby's relegation at the end of the 2016-17 Premiership season it was reported Woodward had a relegation clause in his contract, which was activated by Gloucester Rugby, where Woodward would link up with some of his former Hartpury College friends.
+In May 2017 Woodward was invited to a training camp with the senior England squad by coach Eddie Jones although he did not play against the Barbarians.

+In his first season at the club Woodward started in the 2017–18 European Rugby Challenge Cup final which saw Gloucester defeated by Cardiff Blues to finish runners up.
+He was included in the England squad for their 2018 tour of South Africa although ultimately did not make an appearance.

 Sale Sharks

-After his release from Gloucester, Woodward signed for Premiership rivals Sale Sharks for the 2022-23 season.
+After his release from Gloucester, Woodward signed for Premiership rivals Sale Sharks for the 2022–23 season.
+His last appearance for the club saw him start in their 2022–23 Premiership Rugby Cup semi-final defeat against Exeter Chiefs.
+In May 2023 it was announced that Woodward had left Sale.

-International career

-In May 2017 he was invited to a training camp with the senior England squad by Eddie Jones.